 Ernest KIPLANGAT RONOH

 Ernest Kiplangat Ronoh holds a background in Agricultural Biosystems, specializing in Soil and Water Management.
-Currently employed as a Forest Hydrologist at the Kenya Forestry Research Institute (KEFRI), he joined the Hydrology Engineering Group in 2023 as a Ph.D. researcher under the guidance of Prof. Ann van Griensven.
-His research is centered on investigating catchment-scale water, sediment, carbon, and nutrient fluxes within a tropical river basin.
+Currently employed as an hydrologist at the Kenya Forestry Research Institute (KEFRI), he joined the Department of Water and Climate in 2023 as a Ph.D. researcher under the guidance of Prof. Ann van Griensven in the Surface Water Group.
+His research is centred on catchment-scale fluxes analysis in a tropical river basin.
+The scope of his research encompasses analysis of new and existing (in situ and remote sensing) data and modeling to quantify and comprehend water, sediment, carbon, and nutrient fluxes, particularly in relation to climate dynamics, land use/cover changes and nature based solutions.

 Projects